Actively Pitching

 Aglaia is a pilgrim walking a fine line between tenderness and torment.
 This is a devastating novel that takes us to the core of the human condition.
 Itamar Vieira Jr., Jabuti finalist and Ocean and LeYa winner, author of Torto Arado (Crooked Plow, translated by Johnny Lorenz).

-Click here for a video of Ilze reading another passage from The Secret Bird for Translators Aloud.
+Click here for a video of Ilze reading a passage from The Secret Bird for Translators Aloud.